A true grunge and rock music fan born in Seattle, Kate has moved across the country and started writing about her experience.

 Change the Address Before You Leave

 Updating your address slips the minds of the majority of people who are going through the moving process, and they realize it the moment they stop receiving their mail.
-Don’t let this step slip your moving to-do list – changing the address prior to your move is one of the best and most crucial relocation hacks for a stressless move.
+Don’t let this step slip your pre-move to-do list.
+Changing the address before your move is one of the best and most crucial relocation hacks for a stressless move.

 Moving Without Important Documents Will Raise Your Stress Levels

-All of your personal documents, such as passports, birth and marriage certificates, driving licenses, and professional qualifications.
+All of your documents, such as passports, birth and marriage certificates, driver’s licenses, credit cards, and professional qualifications.
 People usually remember to pack the stuff they keep in their wallets but keep forgetting other crucial papers that they will need immediately when they relocate.

 Documentation regarding real estate properties such as deeds, rental agreements, mortgage or lease papers, and insurance policies.